 To be sure, the list was well-reasoned.
 Subject areas like Cloud, Big Data, ROI, Security and Innovation made the list.
 But the article fails from the outset when it supposes that the CIO should, for example, be solving for Big Data problems.
 CIO’s aren’t simple IT leaders.
 They’re business leaders.

-To be perfectly honest, I don’t think any of those Top 10 CIO Challenges are particularly important in the grand scheme of things.
-Sure, we need to know about all the cloudy things and all the latest buzz-worthy phrases like ‘Big Data’ but isn’t there something missing that totally supersedes this list?
-Isn’t there one thing that so eclipses every item on this list that its absence is itself an indicator of how immensely important it is?
+I mean, sure, we need to know about all the cloudy things and all the latest buzz-worthy phrases like ‘Big Data’ but isn’t there something that totally supersedes this?
+Isn’t there one thing that so eclipses everything else that the CIO does that it can’t be overstated how immensely important it is?

 Look, technology comes and goes.
 Products and tools and frameworks and vendors are ephemeral.
 There are fads and trends and cycles.
 The Top 10 CIO Challenges list from 10 years ago is entirely different.
 You know what isn’t different?
 The CIO’s need to first and foremost understand what it is he is trying to solve, for whom, and why.
 When he gets that mostly right, the question of ‘with what’ (i.e. the tech, tooling, vendor) follows naturally and much more easily.

 Before anyone composes a list of technology hurdles for the CIO to overcome, my not so humble offering is that anything one could put on that list is entirely superseded by the primacy of being business-centric.
-If you don’t get that part right, the list of challenges might as well be apple, cat, dog, spaghetti.
-In other words, it is entirely irrelevant.
+If you don’t get that part right, the list of challenges is entirely irrelevant.